-I want to configure the Amazon Virtual Private Cloud (VPC) Container Network Interface (CNI) plugin to use an IP address in VPC subnets with Amazon Elastic Kubernetes Service (Amazon EKS).
-What are the best practices?
+I want to configure the Amazon Virtual Private Cloud (VPC) Container Network Interface (CNI) plugin to use an IP address control number in VPC subnets with Amazon Elastic Kubernetes Service (Amazon EKS).

 Short description

-One of the primary components of the Amazon VPC CNI is the L-IPAM daemon.
-You configure this daemon to allocate IP addresses to nodes.
+One of the primary components of the Amazon VPC CNI is the L-IPAM daemon that allocates IP addresses to nodes.

-If a new pod is scheduled on a node, then the kubelet invokes the CNI binary.
+If a new pod is scheduled on a node, then the Container Runtime invokes the CNI binary.
 The CNI binary calls the L-IPAMD to get an IP address for the new pod.
-The pod then tracks the elastic network interfaces and IP addresses that are attached to the instance.
+Then, the pod tracks the elastic network interfaces and IP addresses that are attached to the instance.

 You can use certain configuration variables to control how many network interfaces and IP addresses are maintained.
-For more information, see WARM_ENI_TARGET, WARM_IP_TARGET and MINIMUM_IP_TARGET and WARM_PREFIX_TARGET, WARM_IP_TARGET and MINIMUM_IP_TARGET (from the GitHub website).
+For more information, see WARM_ENI_TARGET, WARM_IP_TARGET and MINIMUM_IP_TARGET and WARM_PREFIX_TARGET, WARM_IP_TARGET and MINIMUM_IP_TARGET on the GitHub website.

 Resolution

-The following are basic best practices for using configuration variables to control how many network interfaces and IP addresses are maintained.
+The following are best practices for each of the configuration variables that control the maintenance of network interfaces and IP addresses.

 WARM_ENI_TARGET

-Use the WARM_ENI_TARGET variable to determine how many elastic network interfaces the L-IPAMD keeps available so that pods are immediately assigned an IP address when scheduled on a node.
+Use the WARM_ENI_TARGET variable to determine how many elastic network interfaces the L-IPAMD keeps available.
+This is so that pods are immediately assigned an IP address when scheduled on a node.

-- If you expect your application to scale greatly, then you can use WARM_ENI_TARGET to quickly accommodate newly scheduled pods.
+• If you expect your application to scale greatly, then use WARM_ENI_TARGET to quickly accommodate newly scheduled pods.

 WARM_IP_TARGET

-- For clusters with low productivity, use WARM_IP_TARGET so that only the required number of IP addresses are assigned to the network interface.
-This prevents the IP addresses of the elastic network interfaces from being blocked.
+• For clusters with low productivity, use WARM_IP_TARGET.
+This means that only the required number of IP addresses are assigned to the network interface.

 MINIMUM_IP_TARGET

-Use the MINIMUM_IP_TARGET to make sure that a minimum number of IP addresses are assigned to a node when it initially appears.
+Use the MINIMUM_IP_TARGET to make sure that a minimum number of IP addresses are assigned to a node when it's created.
 This variable is generally used with the WARM_IP_TARGET variable.

-- If you know the minimum number of pods that you'll run per node, then use MINIMUM_IP_TARGET so that the required number of IP addresses are assigned.
-If the IP addresses are readily available, then the pods can receive them as the pods are scheduled.
+• If you know the minimum number of pods that you want to run per node, then use MINIMUM_IP_TARGET.
+This makes sure that the required number of IP addresses are assigned.

 WARM_PREFIX_TARGET